farhafahmi/Text-Sentiment-Analysis/README.md

-# Text Sentiment Analysis
+# Text Sentiment Analysis 📚✨

-This repository contains my exploration of text sentiment analysis using three popular Python NLP libraries: VADER, TextBlob, and Flair.
-The main notebook (`Task3.ipynb`) demonstrates how to analyze the sentiment of a given sentence and its individual words, compare results from multiple tools, and visualize the outputs as a heatmap for better understanding.

-The goal of this project is to understand how different sentiment analysis techniques interpret the same piece of text.
-VADER (from NLTK) is great for social media or short texts; TextBlob provides polarity and subjectivity; and Flair uses deep learning models for more advanced sentiment predictions.

-Inside the notebook, you’ll find step-by-step cells to:
-- Import and set up each tool
-- Tokenize the input sentence
-- Run sentiment predictions
-- Visualize the sentiment scores side-by-side
-- Save the results for further analysis

-This repository can help beginners learn how to integrate multiple NLP tools in Python, compare their outputs, and display the results clearly.
-Feel free to fork it, adapt it to your own data, or expand it with more NLP techniques.
+Welcome to the **Text Sentiment Analysis** project!
+This repository demonstrates how to analyze the emotional tone of text using three popular NLP sentiment analysis tools: **VADER**, **TextBlob**, and **Flair**.
+It was created as part of my hands-on learning journey with Natural Language Processing and Python.

 ---

-✨ Happy Learning!
+## 📌 Project Overview

+The goal of this notebook is to compare different sentiment analyzers on the same sentence, see how they handle overall text vs individual words, and visualize their outputs side-by-side.
+I used a sample sentence:
+> *"I really like you but you can be so dumb sometimes."*
+Each word is analyzed for sentiment polarity using:

+- **VADER** (Valence Aware Dictionary for sEntiment Reasoning) — great for social media & short text.
+- **TextBlob** — simple NLP tool for polarity and subjectivity.
+- **Flair** — a powerful contextual NLP library using pre-trained embeddings.

+---

+## ✅ What’s inside

+- 📌 `Task3.ipynb`: The main Colab notebook with all steps.
+- 🔍 Heatmaps to compare word-level sentiment scores.
+- 📊 Visual explanations to understand how different tools interpret the same text.
+- 📁 Clean and reproducible code for learning & experiments.

+---

+## 🚀 How to run

+1. Clone this repo or open the notebook directly in **Google Colab**.
+2. Make sure you install required libraries: